anhdn/inventory-service/README.md

 ## Run tests
 Jest test suit will connect to SQLite to run tests.
+Everytime we push code, this repo will force you pass all tests
 ```
 # Run unit tests
 $ npm run test